-It's legal to have sex with a 12-year-old in the Philippines.
+Under Philippine law, 12-year-olds can consent to sex.
 Activists are trying to change that

 Some lawmakers argue there is no need to change the age of consent because the country already has laws against child abuse.

 An anti-child abuse law passed in 1992 criminalized sex with children under 18 "for money, profit, or any other consideration or due to the coercion or influence of any adult, syndicate or group."
-Another anti-trafficking law, enacted in 2003 and expanded in 2012, prohibited the sexual exploitation, prostitution, or pornographic recording of children under 18.
+Another anti-trafficking law, enacted in 2003 and expanded in 2012, prohibited the sexual exploitation and prostitution of children, as well as the creation of images depicting child sexual abuse.

 However, the existing laws require young, traumatized victims and their lawyers to prove they were coerced into sexual exploitation.
-It's an easier task if a child is trafficked to multiple clients and sexual partners -- but much more difficult when a child is abused by just one person, which is typically the case with abusive family members, said Benvenuti from UNICEF.
+It's an easier task if a child is trafficked to multiple abusers -- but much more difficult when a child is abused by just one person, which is typically the case with abusive family members, said Benvenuti from UNICEF.

-New statutory rape laws would automatically make sex with minors illegal, providing a layer of protection that isn't up for debate.
+An amended statutory rape law would automatically criminalize sex with children under 16.

 "Why can't we increase this age?
 The answer (from Congress) has always been, 'Well, because we already have laws about this,'" said Bernadette J. Madrid, executive director of the Child Protection Network Foundation and head of the Child Protection Unit at the University of the Philippines Manila's Philippine General Hospital.

-All four activists and lawmakers CNN interviewed agreed the failure to act suggests a lack of concern or urgency in Congress.
+All four advocates CNN interviewed agreed the failure to act suggests a lack of concern or urgency in Congress.

 The age of consent "was never prioritized as much as other issues," said Fortich, from Plan International.
 "That's a big challenge in terms of enforcement of the law.
 There's a gap in terms of implementation."